Lolzep/Maxima-Rank/README.md

 - Track new things that ActivityRanker does not: Reaction counts, images/embeds sent counts
 - Send an embed using a command to show the current user's level and activity
 - Create embeds that show users level, xp, message count, etc.
+- Transfer over/export current ActivityRank levels to this bot ~~(will need to be done manually but not too hard)~~ Made a command for it and it's functional (with a few exceptions such as voice history)
+- Special things for boosted members, such as extra xp
+- Create a leaderboard of all top users in the server that shows xp, level, messages, etc.
+- Change roles in a server depending on level of user